Harding Fellowship offers chance to propel impactful ideas

 |0

-This work, Harding Fellowship offers chance to propel impactful ideas, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Harding Fellowship offers chance to propel impactful ideas, by Christopher Hurd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.